Skip to Content

 Walking into Nicholas’ Village feels like stepping into a quaint German hamlet.
 In the shadow of Hahnentorburg, the 13th-century city gate, this market is full of chalets made to look like half-timbered buildings.
 By the glow of the fairy lights, the whole place feels cozy, welcoming, and vaguely medieval.

-Red and green building covered in lights and Christmas decorations
+Building covered in lights and Christmas decorations.

 Santa’s house